 If starting with HTTP, it is Hypertext Transfer Protocol and a fully dedicated structure for getting the information on the web.
 It is considered an application layer protocol.
 What does it do?
 It transmits information to the web user no matter whichever channel it takes to do so.
-HTTPS is a strong protocol stands for Hypertext Transfer Protocol Secure that allows secure transactions between two ends and provides secure environment over the web.
-Data like credit card, password require high-level security and HTTPS is the best answer to it.
+HTTPS is a strong protocol that stands for Hypertext Transfer Protocol Secure that allows secure transactions between two ends and provides a secure environment over the web.
+Data like credit cards and passwords require high-level security and HTTPS is the best answer to it.

 Here the crux is that HTTPS is mandatory for having secured online communication.
 Owing to the non-secure websites or insecure sites will not be able to get the Geolocation data from their respective browsers.

-Chrome 50 version already included deprecation of getting Geolocation from non secure URLs/pages using HTML 5 Geolocation API.
-It simply illustrates that Geolocation API call must be served on secured connection.
+Chrome 50 version already included deprecation of getting Geolocation from nonsecure URLs/pages using HTML 5 Geolocation API.
+It simply illustrates that Geolocation API calls must be served on a secured connection.

-Let’s move further with a better understanding on the same in details.
+Let’s move further with a better understanding of the same in detail.

 Unless Your Website Is HTTPS, Firefox 55 Will Not Send The Location To Sites